Derwin Williams

-Derwin Dawayne Williams (born May 6, 1961) is a former wide receiver for the New England Patriots of the National Football League.
+Derwin Dawayne Williams (born May 6, 1961) is a former wide receiver for the New England Patriots of the National Football League (NFL).
 He played for the Patriots from 1985 through 1987.

 After his retirement, Williams became a resident of Pawtucket, Rhode Island, he also began working as a football official and currently works for Conference USA football games.
 When his son, Mason Williams, became a prospect in baseball, the Williams family moved to Winter Garden, Florida, where Mason could play baseball all year, to increase his chances of receiving a college scholarship.
-Mason Williams was drafted in the 4th round of the MLB draft and currently plays for the New York Mets.
+Mason Williams was drafted in the 4th round of the 2015 MLB draft by the New York Yankees.